shahabahreini/YOLOMatic/README.md

 ## Overview

-Automated Yolo Training is a comprehensive solution for training YOLO (You Only Look Once) models, with support for YOLOv10, YOLOv9, YOLOv8, and YOLOX.
+Automated Yolo Training is a comprehensive solution for training YOLO (You Only Look Once) models, with support for YOLOv11, YOLOv10, YOLOv9, YOLOv8, and YOLOX.
 This project streamlines the process of selecting models, configuring parameters, and training on custom datasets, all while integrating with ClearML for efficient experiment tracking.

 ## Features

-- Support for multiple YOLO versions: YOLOv10, YOLOv9, YOLOv8, and YOLOX
+- Support for multiple YOLO versions: YOLOv11, YOLOv10, YOLOv9, YOLOv8, and YOLOX
 - User-friendly command-line interface for model and dataset selection
+- Enhanced UI with professional-looking headers and improved table styling
 - Integration with ClearML for experiment tracking and management
 - Configurable training parameters via YAML configuration
 - ONNX export with optimization options